Adithia88/Halal_Food_japan_object_detection_using_Detectron2/README.md

 ## 1. Prepare dataset and make sure the path
 open code xml_to_csv.py (just make sure the path right)

-## 2.convert json to COCO
-just execute the code

 # Step to train  with your own data